-Sway for iPhone review
+Sway for iPhone full review

 Platforming games have been around for as long as video games have been popular.
 Everyone remembers his/her first time playing through Super Mario Bros. or Ninja Gaiden and frustratingly dying at the exact same point over and over again.
 Developed by Illusion Labs, Sway is just such a challenging, fun, and clever platforming game.